pyslackers/community/whats_next.md

 Even more importantly, you will make a significant and lasting impact on the programming community which will help the community to develop as a whole.
 It will also look awesome on your CV/résumé.

-If you want to find a project to join, take a look at #community-projects where we run some of our own projects.
+If you want to find a project to join, take a look at [#community_projects](https://pythondev.slack.com/messages/C2FMLUBEU) where we run some of our own projects.
 You can even start your own and get some of us to join if we're interested.

 Other places to look include github.com and bitbucket.org where most open source projects are written.
 In the end most packages used today are open source, so if you aren't sure, take the package you use the most and see if they have any open issues that need fixing.
 Even Python itself is open source (although it is written in C, not Python).